apache/ozone-site/docs/08-developer-guide/04-project/03-release-guide.md

  * Check the results using your browser by connecting to [https://dist.apache.org/repos/dist/dev/ozone/](https://dist.apache.org/repos/dist/dev/ozone/)

-### Upload the artifacts to the apache nexus
+### Upload the Artifacts to Apache Nexus

-Double check if your apache credentials are added to your local ~/.m2/settings.xml
+Double check that your apache credentials are added to your local `~/.m2/settings.xml`

 ```xml
 <settings>